RohitBind123/git-test/README.md

     ```
     *   This output shows you have one remote named `origin` that points to the given GitHub URL for both fetching (downloading) and pushing (uploading).

+#### What is `origin`?
+A Quick Analogy

+When you see `origin` in Git commands, it's natural to wonder what it is.

+> **`origin` is not the URL itself, but rather a *nickname* for the URL.**

+Think of it like a contact in your phone.
+You don't dial your friend's entire phone number every time you want to call them; you save their number under a short name like "John Smith".

+In Git, it's the same:

+1. We used the command `git remote add origin https://github.com/RohitBind123/git-test.git` to save that long URL under the short, easy-to-remember nickname `origin`.

+2. Now, instead of telling Git to push to the full URL, we can just say "push to `origin`".

+So, in the command `git push -u origin master`, you are telling Git: "Push my `master` branch to the remote repository whose nickname is `origin`."

 ## 7. Pushing Changes ⬆️

 ### `git push -u <remote> <branch>`